sp-hash/TeamBlackMiner/OPTIONS.md

 			    TBMiner --xintensity [224,222]

--K --dagintensity [,]       Set a comma separated array of GPU devices DAG intensity.
-                            Set one number to set a value for all devices.
-                            This sets the intensity for the GPU threads when creating the DAG file.
-                            Very useful to avoid DAG validation errors when running on high OC.

-		    	    0 is default, 1 is slow and 9 is the fastest.

-                            Example:

-			    TBMiner --dagintensity [0,9]

-			    Or:

-			    TBMiner --dagintensity [3]

--q  --tweak [,]		    Use this option to reduce or increase the workload sendt to the gpu.
-			    It is useful when mining on a high intensity to reduce stale shares.

-			    Example:

-			    TBMiner --tweak [1,-1,...]

 -j --lock-cclock [,]        Set core clock for each device.
 (Nvidia CUDA)
                             Format is an array of comma seperated values.